Abd al-Salam Shah

-ʿAbd al-Salām Shāh (Arabic: عبد السلام شاه; died 1493/4) was the 33rd imam of the Qasim-Shahi branch of the Nizari Isma'ili community.
+ʿAbd al-Salām Shāh (died 1493/4) was the 33rd imam of the Qasim-Shahi branch of the Nizari Isma'ili community.

 Life

 Originally named Mahmud, he reportedly received the honorific name 'Abd al-Salam' (lit.
 'Servant of Peace') from his father, al-Mustansir Billah II, on account of the wisdom he displayed.
 An epistle of a contemporary poet mentions that he was also known as 'Salam Allah'.

 He succeeded his father upon the latter's death c.
 1480, at Anjudan.
 According to oral Nizari tradition, he died in 1493/4 and was succeeded by his son, Gharib Mirza.
 Like his father, he tried to persuade the Nizari communities of the rival Muhammad-Shahi branch in Badakhshan and Afghanistan to recognize his leadership.

 Works

 A number of writings are attributed to him: